Object Access Restriction Based on a Policy

-If you would like for your Wasabi bucket to be public, but only to users who are requesting objects from a specific website, or when specific HTTP headers are present in the request, we can add a string requirement to the bucket policy specifying which HTTP headers must be present.
-A good use-case for this example would be that you own a website where the images, videos, etc for the site are stored on a Wasabi bucket.
-The following bucket policy makes use of the "Allow" effect to grant public access for this bucket when requests are coming from the site 'example.com'.
+You can make your Wasabi bucket public, but only to users who are requesting objects from a specific website, or when specific HTTP headers are present in the request.
+To do so, you add a string requirement to the bucket policy specifying which HTTP headers must be present.
+The following bucket policy makes use of the Allow effect to grant public access for this bucket when requests come from the site example.com.

 {